ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-02-data-visualization.md

 ![ben2](https://github.com/user-attachments/assets/a07ad6b0-3918-47d8-9e29-f87dcb4c80c4)

-In one of my previous [posts](https://ranja-sarkar.github.io/2025/11/28/know-how.html), I have highlighted *data visualization* and how it is essential to understand data.
-A single post however is not enough to state the criticality of data visualization from data exploration until after a model (trained with the data) is operational that is, in production.
+In one of my previous [posts](https://ranja-sarkar.github.io/2025/11/28/know-how.html), I have highlighted the power of *data visualization*.
+It is so essential to understand data.
+A single post however is not enough to state the criticality of data visualization, from data exploration until after a model (trained with the data) is operational (in production).

 [Anscombe's quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) outlines the importance of graphing data before analysing.